-First thing worth mentioning about these headphones is that with them you can go wireless (via Bluetooth) or decide to plug them in.
+First thing worth mentioning about these headphones is that with them you can go wireless (via Bluetooth) or plug them in.
 That’s a feature many people love.
 Most of us don’t mind the cord while working or watching TV, but that changes when we want to work out or need to commute.
-That’s the time when the cord is really annoying and going wireless is a godsend.
+That’s the time when the cord is annoying and going wireless is a godsend.
 The sound quality is overall really good.
 Please note that quality is a bit worse when you go wireless, which is understandable.
-People find these quite comfortable (although definitely not the most comfortable set on the market) and the noise cancelling feature does it’s job.
+People find these quite comfortable and the noise cancelling feature does its job.
+Not the most comfortable set on the market, though.

-BÖHM headphones feature an inline remote and a microphone, so they are ready for talking hands-free call.
+BÖHM headphones feature an inline remote and a microphone, so they are ready for hands-free call.
 They come with a male-to-male cord, a case and a USB charger.
-Charging the battery takes about 3 hours and that last for up to 18 hours of usage (obviously depending on the volume and whether you’re only listening to music or talking as well).
+Charging the battery takes about 3 hours and it lasts for up to 18 hours.
+That obviously dependins on the volume and if you’re only listening to music or talking as well.

 If you are looking for wireless ACN headphones that don’t break the bank BÖHM Bluetooth headphones are definitely worth checking out.
 Here’s what one of the reviewers wrote about these: